 Much like the Viennese cake houses, Hungary has a rich history of writers and cafes which sparked our curiosity.
 Penniless writers would meet in the warm and inviting cafes, where they would put pen to paper, and often ‘paid’ for their meals with their thoughts.
 Sam had the gloriously ostentatious BookCafe on her hitlist where we stopped in for a quick slice of cake and many photographs.
 You walk into a perfectly High Street Book Shop, drift past the shelves full of books (resisting the urge to pick one up) and float up the escalator to this glory.
 Close to the Opera House – Andrássy út 39.

-Hungarian coffee drinkers prefer sweet Kave to the 'new wave' style of Lattes and cappucinos, but they are slowly changing their tastebuds.
-So, slaves to the cause we also indulged in our adoration of the coffee bean at One Cup Espresso, snagging iced Lattes on our way to the most beautiful public library we've ever had the privilege of finding.
+Hungarian coffee drinkers prefer sweet Kave to the ‘new wave’ style of Lattes and cappuccinos, but they are slowly changing their taste buds.
+So, slaves to the cause we also indulged in our adoration of the coffee bean at One Cup Espresso, snagging iced Lattes on our way to the most beautiful public library we’ve ever had the privilege of finding.
 As a refuel after a morning in the spa, it was quick, no fuss and glorious.
-Close to the Szabo Ervin Library - Baross ut 1.
+Close to the Szabo Ervin Library – Baross ut 1.

 One of the items on my wishlist was spending a few hours (sorry again Sam) with Andrea of Taste Hungary (as their media guests) as she took us on a mini-tour of some of the best places Budapest has.
 Whilst sadly I can’t share all of the fab places we visited on the Culinary Tour here, we left the tour absolutely stuffed.
 When they email telling you to come hungry, they really aren’t kidding.